This feature is included in All Editions of Silhouette Studio

-The Silhouette Studio software program is able to use external images that are in a basic raster image format, including
+All editions of Silhouette Studio can import external images in a basic raster image format, including:

 • PNG